Wen Dan: People

 Japanese scholar Tatsuo Hoshino proposes that Wen Dan was possibly an early polity of Tai-speaking people.
+Woodward, who accepts Hoshino's location of the two capitals, regards the linguistic argument as tendentious and holds that it should be used neither to support nor to invalidate the geographical conclusion.
 The linguistic evidence to support the presence of the Tai or early Daic in the central Isan region is that, in the toponym "wén dān" 文單, the character wén 文 can also be transliterated as man^{4} in Cantonese, which is widely used by Daic dialects to refer to village across the area in Yunnan and northern Myanmar.
 Meanwhile, another character dān 單 can be pronounced sin^{6}, sin^{4}, sim^{4}, or sham, which possibly means the proto-Siamese people.
-They — evidenced to have resided in the northern Champa in the present-day Nghệ An and Thanh Hóa as well as the Northwest provinces of modern Vietnam — likely commenced their migration to the central Mekong Valleys around the 5th–6th centuries and successfully captured Muang Sua in 698.
-This relocation continued via the trans-Mekong trade network, and they then spread throughout the Isan region around the 8th century.
+They — evidenced to have resided in the northern Champa in the present-day Nghệ An and Thanh Hóa as well as the Northwest provinces of modern Vietnam — likely commenced their migration to the central Mekong Valleys around the 5th–6th centuries, following Haudricourt in taking the third century as the earliest possible date for a westward movement of tonal Tai out of Chinese-controlled Vietnam.
+The relocation continued via the trans-Mekong trade network, and they then spread throughout the Isan region and down into the Chao Phraya basin over the centuries that followed.

-Moreover, the system of two chief centers — Kantharawichai (Nèi Chéng 内 城; lit. 'inner city')–Fa Daet Song Yang (Wài Chéng 外城; lit. 'outer city') of Wen Dan and Champasri (Zhān 瞻)–Muang Bua (Bó 博) of Zhān Bó — which usually used by the latter Tai kingdoms, such as Sukhothai–Si Satchanalai of the Sukhothai Kingdom, Xieng Dong–Xieng Thong of the Lan Xang Kingdom, Wiang Chieng Mai–Wiang Kum Kam of the Lan Na Kingdom, Ayodhya–Lopburi of the Ayutthaya Kingdom, and several early Lao petty kingdoms mentioned in the legends of Phadaeng Nang Ai and Fa Daet Song Yang, as well as Wen Dan's ambassador' name sent to China, further substantiates the presence of the Tais in the Isan region during the specified period.
+Moreover, the system of two chief centers — Kantharawichai (Nèi Chéng 内 城; lit. 'inner city')–Fa Daet Song Yang (Wài Chéng 外城; lit. 'outer city') of Wen Dan and Champasri (Zhān 瞻)–Muang Bua (Bó 博) of Zhān Bó — which usually used by the latter Tai kingdoms, such as Sukhothai–Si Satchanalai of the Sukhothai Kingdom, Xieng Dong–Xieng Thong of the Lan Xang Kingdom, Wiang Chieng Mai–Wiang Kum Kam of the Lan Na Kingdom, Ayodhya–Lopburi of the Ayutthaya Kingdom, and several early Lao petty kingdoms mentioned in the legends of Phadaeng Nang Ai and Fa Daet Song Yang, as well as the name of Wen Dan's ruler as the Chinese recorded it, is taken by Hoshino as further substantiating the presence of the Tais in the Isan region during the specified period.

-In addition to Wen Dan and Zhān Bó, another medieval kingdom, Cān Bàn, in the upper Pasak River Valley in the present-day Lom Sak—Lom Kao in Phetchabun province of Thailand, has also been identified as an early Tai city-state.
-As well, the Tai potentially presented in numbers in the Wén Yáng district (文陽), Changzhou prefecture (長州 or 裳州) of the Tang Dynasty in modern Sakhon Nakhon, Nakhon Phanom, Bueng Kan provinces of Thailand, and Khammouane province of modern Laos.
-The Wen Yang district is identified as the present-day Thakhek in Laos.
+Hoshino applies the same reasoning to the vassals.
+He reads the northern one, Dàomíng, as a rendering of thao müang, and places it outside Isan on the ground that its people are described as having neither salt nor iron, from which he infers that both were Wen Dan products of interest to Chinese officials.
+He reads Cān Bàn, in the upper Pasak River valley, as another early Tai city-state, taking 参 as Cantonese sam, which he links to Siam, and 半, bun, as a reflex of the Sanskrit pūra.